-HOME>WESTERN PA>WINDBER COALFIELD>BOSWELL
+HOME>WESTERN PA>SOMERSET COALFIELD>BOSWELL

 BOSWELL, PA

 Some of the coal company housing in Boswell, Pa. is brick because the town's founder, Thomas Boswell, didn't want his coal town to burn down.
-The mine there was opened around 1901 by the United Coal Co. of Pittsburg, and later by Davis Coal Co.
-The final name of the operator of Boswell

 A few of the company houses are even made out of cut stone.
 There are also wood framed company houses in Boswell.

 Three stone structures that remain from Boswell's coal mining days are, from left to right, the superintendent's house, the company store, and the former First National Bank of Boswell.
-I might add that most
+I might add that most coal company towns did not contain their own bank.

-Unlike other Pennsylvania coal patch towns, Boswell contains this small private sector commercial district, although it's not exactly booming anymore.
+Unlike other Pennsylvania "coal patch towns", Boswell contains this small private sector commercial district, although it's not exactly booming anymore.

 An omnipresent feature of small towns in Western Pennsylvania is the fire department horn, used to summon volunteer fire fighters in times of need.